-Vibration motors are a popular method for moving materials and produce that can become stuck in chutes or hoppers without the need for human intervention.
-These applications typically employ some of our larger motors, however emulsifiers or scientific experiments sometimes make use of smaller vibration motors that meet their specific requirements.
-Conversly, medical applications will often use the smaller devices as within handheld equipment.
+Vibration motors are a popular method for moving materials and products that can become stuck in chutes or hoppers without the need for human intervention.
+These applications typically employ some of our larger motors, however, emulsifiers or scientific experiments sometimes make use of smaller vibration motors that meet their specific requirements.
+Conversely, medical applications will often use smaller devices as within handheld equipment.
 These devices often have tight requirements for their suppliers, including factory audits, which we are more than happy to help with at Precision Microdrives.

 Light, portable devices that need to alert users are perfect for miniature vibration motors - especially when they are powered by batteries.
 Our wide range of stocked motors helps you select a vibration motor that fits your device's form factor - not the other way around.
-Cars are using more and more sensors to assist drivers, unfortunately these are accompanied with annoying beeps and tones.
-Vibration motors help give silent information to the driver, or augment the audio only warnings.
+Cars are using more and more sensors to assist drivers, unfortunately, these are accompanied by annoying beeps and tones.
+Vibration motors help give silent information to the driver or augment the audio only warnings.

 We are unique amongst vibration motor manufacturers in that we expect no minimum order quantity for stocked parts, and only a low minimum order quantity for most vibration motor customisations, such as custom lead lengths and the adding of connectors.

 We are also unique in our experience and competence using and building vibration motors into an application or product.
 If you're short of time or don't care to become an expert in vibration generation or vibration/tactile/haptic feedback, please call or email us.
 We're here to help!